Forestry Grants and Premium Payments - Terms & Conditions

-All afforestation projects must obtain prior written approval (termed ‘Technical Approval’) from the Forest Service (Department of Agriculture, Food and the Marine).
+All afforestation projects must obtain prior written approval (termed ‘Technical Approval’) from the Forest Service (Department of Agriculture, Food and the Marine, DAFM).
 Applicants for Technical Approval must be the owner, lease holder or joint manager of the land at the time of the application.

-An application for Technical Approval under the Afforestation Scheme must be made by the applicant and a List of Registered Foresters (PDF) following a site visit and assessment by the Registered Forester.
+An application for Technical Approval under the Afforestation Scheme must be made by the applicant and a registered forester (see List of Registered Foresters, PDF) following a joint site visit.
 As it takes time for the application to be assessed, make sure to apply early to catch the planting season, which normally runs between December and April.

 Establishment grants generally cover all of the costs associated with the establishment and early management of a forest.
 The rate of afforestation grant and annual forest premium depends on the quality of the land and the type of tree species it can grow.

-The First Grant provides support for operations such as ground preparation, drainage, fencing and planting and is payable after planting, subject to adherence to scheme conditions and various environmental guidelines.
+The First Grant provides support for operations such as ground preparation, drainage, fencing, planting, forester fees and is payable following planting, subject to adherence to scheme conditions and various environmental guidelines.